 A moderator who has the trust and confidence of a town meeting can save the town meeting much time that would otherwise be devoted to unnecessary procedure, simply by asking for unanimous consent to procedure that seems a good idea or unobjectionable.

-For example, a moderator who knows that an issue is likely to be contentious, instead of inviting a motion that the voting on that issue be conducted by written ballot, may say "I ask unanimous consent that the voting on this article be by written ballot" (perhaps stating the purposes such a vote should serve --relative privacy and greater security and certainty of the outcome of the vote).
+For example, a moderator who knows that an issue is likely to be contentious, instead of inviting a motion that the voting on that issue be conducted by written ballot, may say "I ask unanimous consent that the voting on this article be by written ballot" (perhaps stating the purposes such a vote should serve-relative privacy and greater security and certainty of the outcome of the vote).
 The moderator can instruct that an objecting voter need only call out "No" or "I object."
 If no one objects, the moderator will say "There being no objection, voting on this article will be by written ballot."
 Less formally, the moderator can just say "Unless someone wants a vote on whether to do it, I propose that the voting on this article will be by written ballot."

-Another example of the use of unanimous consent would be in taking up an article out of order, perhaps because someone who would like to speak pro or con has a competing engagement to go to, or because the selectmen want to link consideration of an article to another elsewhere in the warrant.
-This motion requires a two-thirds vote, which can be difficult to discern on a voice vote, or even on an uncounted show of hands or an uncounted standing or rising vote, so it may be worthw hile to try for unanimous consent first.
+As another example, unanimous consent could be used when taking up an article out of order (perhaps because someone who would like to speak pro or con has a competing engagement to go to, or because the selectmen want to link consideration of an article to another elsewhere in the warrant).

+This motion requires a two-thirds vote, which can be difficult to discern on a voice vote, or even on an uncounted show of hands or an uncounted standing or rising vote, so it may be worthwhile to try for unanimous consent first.
 A moderator will likely get an early sense of how receptive the meeting is to using unanimous consent on procedural matters.

-Some moderators may wish to minimize the use of unanimous consent, however, because it doesn't take that much time to get a motion and a vote, and it assures voters that they are in charge of the meeting, that the moderator only "moderates" its course.
+Some moderators may wish to minimize the use of unanimous consent, because it doesn't take much time to get a motion and a vote.
+This may also assure voters that they are in charge of the meeting and that the moderator only "moderates" its course.